BMI Calculator

 How to Use

-Enter your height
+Enter your exact height and your most recent weight.

 Real-World Examples & Use Cases